How to Manage Lighting Structural Assets Part 1 – Setting the Foundation

 In September 2018, a light pole fell at an elementary school in a Chicago suburb, injuring three children.
 While the superintendent did not comment on the school’s pole maintenance procedures, the news report identified significant rust buildup on an additional pole on campus, indicating a lack of structural attention.
 This is just one of thousands of lighting pole structural failures that occur each year in the U.S., resulting in property damage, injuries, and in some cases, even fatalities.

-In a retail lighting inspection project covering 1,400 sites across the country, Exo discovered that 53% of lighting poles required some sort of maintenance – with 8% of those being at a critical or near critical stage.
-Aside from compromising human safety, asset owners also risk lawsuits, increased insurance premiums, and damaged reputations when they don’t maintain of their assets.
+In a retail lighting inspection project covering 1,400 sites across the country, Exo discovered that 53% of light poles required some sort of maintenance – with 8% of those being at a critical or near critical stage.
+Aside from compromising human safety, asset owners also risk lawsuits, increased insurance premiums, and damaged reputations when they don’t maintain their assets.

 The situation at the Chicago elementary school could have been much worse, but it also could have been prevented.
 A regular maintenance and inspection program is one way to mitigate risk — and it is more cost-effective than making emergency repairs and replacements, saving you thousands of dollars per affected structure.

 Now that you’re more fully aware of the importance of pursuing a structural asset management program, it’s time to make it a priority in your organization.
 This is easier said than done, as there are a lot of other needs competing for your leadership’s attention, especially with regard to facility management.
 And because there are no regulations requiring traditional lighting inspections, they are very often overlooked; more than 90% of companies do not have an adequate structural engineering inspection program in place.